-Climbing into the cab he started the car, miraculously is started and Billy put it in gear and pulled forward.
+Climbing into the cab through the rear window, he started the car.
+Miraculously it started and Billy put it in gear and pulled forward.
 It moved a little but not enough.
 Reverse, forward.
 Reverse, forward.
 He rocked the car into the mud until the engine coughed, spat and died.
 He hoped like hell it was far enough in that it would sink under, or he was screwed.

 He got out onto the roof of the truck, happily watching the fetid mud and black water, slowly, slowly eating at the truck.
-Sighing with relief, he looked back at the bank he realised he was far from it.
+Sighing with relief, he looked back at the bank he realized he was further from it than he had thought.
 There was only sucking black mud between him and safety and he knew he had to cross it to get out.
 Cold water trickled over his feet as soon as he jumped into the back of the truck, he didn’t notice – he was focused on the edge.
 He ran 3 steps, stood on the tailgate and pushed off.

 Several things happened at once.
 He slipped and fell directly behind the truck.
 The mud gripped him like concrete and it was all he could manage to pull his face out of it.
 Having gained NO ground from his jump he knew he had to push or die.
 Trying to stand, he pulled his arms out and focused on pulling his feet when he felt something clutch onto his ankle.
 It was tight and he screamed again in fear and pain.